ronnie247/HeliXplore/paper.md

 # Acknowledgements

-The authors thank the National Institute of Health, National Institute of General Medical Sciences, under award number R35-GM150409 and Advanced Research Computing at Virginia Tech for providing computational resources and technical support that have contributed to the results reported within this paper.
+The authors thank the National Institute of Health, National Institute of General Medical Sciences, under award number R35-GM150409 and Advanced Research Computing at Virginia Tech for providing computational resources and technical support.

 # References